What is the Undiagnosed Diseases Network (UDN)?

 - To provide answers for patients and families affected by mysterious conditions, and

 - To learn more about rare and common diseases.

-- Duke Medicine, Durham, North Carolina, with Columbia University Medical Center, New York City, New York
+- Duke Medicine in Durham, North Carolina, with Columbia University Medical Center in New York, New York

-- Harvard Teaching Hospitals (Boston Children’s Hospital, Brigham and Women’s Hospital, and Massachusetts General Hospital), Boston, Massachusetts
+- Harvard Teaching Hospitals (Boston Children’s Hospital, Brigham and Women’s Hospital, and Massachusetts General Hospital) in Boston, Massachusetts

-- National Institutes of Health Clinical Center, Bethesda, Maryland
+- National Institutes of Health Clinical Center in Bethesda, Maryland

 What is unique about the UDN?

 The UDN is trying to solve the most challenging medical mysteries by:

 - Bridging the gap between clinical care and research.

 - Using genetic data to try to find diagnoses.